Alexander of Greece: Military career

-As his father's second son, Alexander was third in line to the throne, after his father and elder brother, George.
+Alexander was third in line to the throne, after his father and elder brother.
 His education was expensive and carefully planned, but while George spent part of his military training in Germany, Alexander was educated in Greece.
 He joined the prestigious Hellenic Military Academy, where several of his uncles had previously studied and where he made himself known more for his mechanical skills than for his intellectual capacity.
 He was passionate about cars and motors, and was one of the first Greeks to acquire an automobile.